 However, these are by no means your only options when it comes to STEM careers.
 It doesn’t matter whether you prefer working with computers, building robots, drawing blueprints for skyscrapers, or developing groundbreaking medicine.
 If you can make it through a STEM program in college, there’s a STEM career for you.

 If you’re expecting to find a great career straight out of college, going through a STEM is one of the best ways to do that.
 It would be difficult to get a better education (other than maybe getting a couple years of on-the-job experience).
 However, not everyone is cut out for a college-level STEM program.
 Want to know if STEM is for you?
 Ask yourself a few questions:

 Are you serious about your education?
 STEM requires an insane amount of commitment and hard work.
 There isn’t much room in these programs for students who just want to have their “last four years of freedom” before getting a real job.

 Are you actually interested in STEM?
 So much of being successful in a STEM program comes down to a student’s ability to stay focused on, curious about, and actively interested in a subject.
 It’s extremely unlikely that you’ll do well if you’re falling asleep in class because you’re bored.

 Are you willing to take on the challenge?
 I don’t think I pulled many punches in this article.
 STEM is hard.
 Likely the most difficult challenge you’ve ever considered taking on.
 Even the most gifted and driven students struggle with it.
 The students who succeed are the ones apply themselves every day and approach that challenge head on.

 If you think STEM would be a good fit for you after everything you’ve read, then you might be exactly the type of person who should pursue a STEM education.

 Want to know if a STEM degree is the right choice for your goals?
-Accelerated Pathways can help you out!
-We’ll help you build a customized college plan designed to help you reach your goals (and save money along the way).
+Accelerated Pathways can help you build a customized college plan designed to help you get a degree for a career in STEM (and save money along the way).
 Click here to learn more.